simplex-chat/simplexmq/protocol/simplex-messaging.md

 4. Alice receives Bob's message from the server using recipient queue ID `RID` (possibly, via the same transport connection she already has opened - see `message` in [Deliver queue message](#deliver-queue-message)):

+    1. She decrypts received message body with key `SS`.

-    1. She decrypts received message with "private" key `EK`.
+    2. She decrypts received message with [key agreed with sender using] "private" key `EK`.

-    2. Even though anybody could have sent the message to the queue with ID `SID` before it is secured (e.g. if communication is compromised), Alice would ignore all messages until the decryption succeeds (i.e. the result contains the expected message format).
+    3. Even though anybody could have sent the message to the queue with ID `SID` before it is secured (e.g. if communication is compromised), Alice would ignore all messages until the decryption succeeds (i.e. the result contains the expected message format).
 Optionally, in the client application, she also may identify Bob using the information provided, but it is out of scope of SMP protocol.

 5. Alice secures the queue `RID` with `"KEY"` command so only Bob can send messages to it (see [Secure queue command](#secure-queue-command)):